tt-isv-org/scc/tutorial/index.md

 > WARNING: Once privileges have been given to an SCC and the SCC has been granted to a project service account (e.g. via a role binding), any Deployer in the project can take advantage of those privileges.

-## Create a default deployment
+## Step 1: Create a default deployment

+In this first step, you will:

+* Deploy a simple workload using a Universal Base Image
+* Examine the default security contexts and SCC
+* Test your container's runtime permissions

+You will see:

+* The SCC that was assigned by default
+* The default security contexts added for your pod and container
+* The user ID assigned to run the container
+* The user's group memberships
+* How the user ID and group memberships affect data access

 ### Deploy a workload using a Universal Base Image

-In this first step, you'll create a minimal deployment.
-We could start with a smaller unit by simply creating a pod, but a deployment which creates a replica set to manage one or more pods is closer to what a normal workload would look like.
-With this example, you'll see how your default service account works with a default SCC.

-Our example deployment will use a Red Hat Universal Base Image.
+By running a Red Hat Universal Base Image and mounting an EmptyDir volume, you won't see a full-stack application, but it is easy to run some commands on the container to see what the environment looks like and test the privileges and access controls on the ephemeral mounted volume.

 1. Start in a terminal.